Written by: CRO:NYX Team

 Your hero image will likely be a ratio of 16:9 if you intend on using the entire height of the browser.
 In this ratio, your image width will likely range from 1500px (absolute minimum) to 2560px (maximum recommended).
 We recommend going with 1920px wide as it is the most common browser width in North America.

+Note that even the most common browser size is still not even 20% of the market share.
 It can be incredibly insightful to check your Google Analytics Screen Resolution Report to see what the most common screen sizes are for your particular audience.
+In the example below we see that by far, visitors are consuming this website's content on small, mobile devices (notably not included in the 'desktop view' stats above).

 Audience > Technology > Browser & OS > Screen Resolution